sach-bennur/minibank-springboot-microservices/README.md

 # Running in Docker Container(Using JDK 1.8 for now)

+All the Below Commands can be Automated and simplied by using docker-compose.
+For Demonstration, Using basic docker commands to know how it works internally.

 	1. Docker Commands to build image

 	• Open Terminal in servicediscovery :  docker build --tag servicediscovery  .